rediacc/www/src/content/docs/en/cli/api-reference/audit.md

 - User must be authenticated with valid credentials
 - Regular users can only view their own audit history
 - Team members can view audit for team resources
-- Administrators can view all company entity audits
+- Administrators can view all organization entity audits
 - Audit retention varies by subscription tier (7-365 days)
 - Maximum 100 records shown at once
 - Sensitive operations masked for non-administrators
-- Entity must exist and belong to your company
+- Entity must exist and belong to your organization
 - Region, bridge, permissions require admin access
 - Results sorted newest to oldest